UK Lottery Visa 2026: Dates, Fees and How to Apply

 Also Check:

-What is the UK Visa Lottery?
+What is the UK Lottery Visa?

-The UK visa lottery is the informal name for the India Young Professionals Scheme (YPS) visa, a bilateral agreement between India and the UK that allows Indian nationals aged 18 to 30 to live, work and study in the UK for up to 2 years.
+The UK Lottery Visa is the informal name for the India Young Professionals Scheme (YPS) visa, a bilateral agreement between India and the UK that allows Indian nationals aged 18 to 30 to live, work and study in the UK for up to 2 years.
 Because demand far exceeds the 3,000 available spots, applicants are selected entirely at random through a ballot system — hence the name "lottery."

 The scheme was introduced in February 2023 as part of the UK-India Migration and Mobility Partnership.
 It is separate from the UK student visa and the Skilled Worker visa.
 You do not need a job offer to apply.
 You do not need to be a student.
-You simply need to be an Indian citizen aged 18 to 30 with a bachelor's degree or above and at least GBP 2,530 (approx. INR 323,260) in savings.

 • Work in most full-time or part-time jobs — no employer sponsorship required

-• Be self-employed (with limits — rented premises, equipment worth less than GBP 5,000, no employees)
+• Be self-employed, with limits — rented premises, equipment worth less than GBP 5,000, no employees

 • Travel freely in and out of the UK during the 2-year validity